mohammad-rabie/discovery-layers-and-recommendation-engines-for-Monad-mainnet/README.md

 **Anti-Patterns to Avoid:**
 ```
-âŒ Just a static list with no interaction
+❌ Just a static list with no interaction
-âŒ Search that doesn't work well
+❌ Search that doesn't work well
-âŒ Filters that don't actually filter
+❌ Filters that don't actually filter
-âŒ Broken pagination
+❌ Broken pagination
-âŒ No results feedback
+❌ No results feedback
 ```

 **Success Criteria:**